schwatter/e2Fhem/README.md

 ## Installation

-- created folder fhem : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
+- create folder fhem : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
 - push all files in
 - static csrfToken is ok.
 Dynamic not till yet.
 - Don't use unusual stateFormat's.
+HTML-Tags breaks json for matching device.
 - Sometimes at the first setup, there are problems with logindetails, so:

 1. Telnet Vu+